 - FREE Domain

 Depending on the traffic your site generates, BlueHost may or may not be right for you.
 My site has peaked at about 13,000 page views in a day, and I’ve had few problems.
-If you don’t expect massive traffic and budget is a priority, you should definitely check out BlueHost.
+If you don’t expect massive traffic and A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. is a priority, you should definitely check out BlueHost.

 In terms of the affiliate program, it’s a very nice deal.
 For each new conversion from my site, I get $65.
 Not bad for a service that costs me $72 per year.
 If I send one referral, I essentially get my hosting for free.

 U-Design Premium WordPress Theme and Affiliate Program